 When getting a proxy server, the only thing that needs your attention is mode selection.
 Depending on the mode you dictate how the proxy server will send requests.
 Will it rotate IP addresses, use one, or do the mix of the other two modes.
 This topic is a long one so for a detailed explanation of modes and how they work please read our article on that topic: "Proxy servers: Differences between rotating/fixed/mixed modes".
 Modes can be changed at any time.
 To change mode just click on it and confirm the change in the pop-up window.

 Now once everything is set, you can access the internet.

 How to access the internet using a proxy server?

-There are few ways on accessing the internet via a proxy server, and the easiest one is to use a browser extension.
+There are a few ways on accessing the internet via a proxy server, and the easiest one is to use a browser extension.
 When using browser extensions you are always one click away from changing from your dedicated IP to proxy access.
 You can always set your global options to use proxy servers on your system but we do not recommend it.